SimeonSavov/ProgrammingAdvanced_QA/README.md

 The final task involves implementing methods to display the restaurant's menu and a customer's order history.
 The `Restaurant` class showcases how to present information in a structured manner, offering insights into the effectiveness of the implemented OOP Hierarchy.

 In this section, I gain hands-on experience in applying OOP Hierarchy concepts to a real-world scenario—the development of a restaurant management system.
 These tasks provide practical insights into creating organized, reusable, and maintainable code, essential for developing robust software solutions.

+## About the Sixteenth Section - Exam Preparation: Unit Testing (Lesson 16)

+The sixteenth section of the "Programming Advanced for QA" course focuses on Exam Preparation with a specific emphasis on Unit Testing.
+This section aims to provide a comprehensive understanding of unit testing principles and practices through practical exercises.
+Here's an overview of the tasks covered:

+**Task 1 - String Rotator**

+Task 1 involves the implementation of a StringRotator class with a method to rotate characters to the right in a string.
+The corresponding unit tests, using NUnit.Framework, ensure the correctness of the rotation functionality under various scenarios, including empty strings and different rotation positions.

+**Task 2 - Dictionary Intersection**

+Task 2 introduces the DictionaryIntersection class, designed to find the common elements between two dictionaries.
+The unit tests validate the functionality under different conditions, such as empty dictionaries, dictionaries with common keys and values, and dictionaries with common keys but different values.

+**Task 3 - Product Inventory**

+Task 3 revolves around a Product class and a ProductInventory class responsible for managing products, displaying the inventory, and calculating the total value.
+Unit tests, implemented using NUnit.Framework, verify the correctness of adding products, displaying the inventory, and calculating the total value.

+In this section, I engage in hands-on exercises to strengthen my unit testing skills.
+Each task focuses on a specific aspect of unit testing, ensuring that I am well-prepared to create reliable, maintainable, and bug-free code.
+These exercises contribute to my proficiency in implementing effective unit tests for software quality assurance.